Growing

 band and several small combos.
 After graduation, he launched

 "off-shoring" became a household word.
-After taking
+Disillusioned

-part in a recent downsizing (best viewed as another life experience
+company's downsizing (best viewed as another life experience

-to a "portfolio" career.
-Also described as being "multiply
+career.
+Also described as being "multiply self-employed",

-self-employed", this includes computer consulting, web
+this includes computer consulting, web design, piano tuning

 Kerry